BooBSD/Tsetlin.jl/README.md

-# Fuzzy-Pattern Tsetlin Machine: Fresh Thinking in ML
+# Tsetlin Machine: Fresh Thinking in ML

 > *“Speed is the most important feature.”*